rcoudeny/kendo-ui-core/docs/controls/editors/editor/preventing-xss.md

 Script tags and DOM event attributes stripping, as well as value encoding, are built-in functionalities of the Editor.
 In addition, you can use the [`serialization.custom`](/api/javascript/ui/editor/configuration/serialization.custom) and [`deserialization.custom`](/api/javascript/ui/editor/configuration/deserialization.custom) options of the Editor.

-The following example demonstrates how to use the serialization and deserialization custom otpions, to sanitize the value of the Editor by using [DOMPurify](https://github.com/cure53/DOMPurify) library.
+The following example demonstrates how to use the serialization and deserialization custom options, to sanitize the value of the Editor by using [DOMPurify](https://github.com/cure53/DOMPurify) library.

 ```dojo
 <script src="https://cdnjs.cloudflare.com/ajax/libs/dompurify/2.0.12/purify.min.js"></script>